Skip to main content

 • Should a future extension define refundable prepaid balances or proration?

-• Should there be a StreamConfigUpdated event emitted when access_mode or paid_stream_config is changed?
+• Should there be a StreamConfigUpdated event emitted when access_mode or paid_stream_config is changed (in particular, access_mode mutability is not yet specified)?